google/comprehensive-rust/src/user-defined-types/deriving.md

 <details>

-Traits are covered later in the course.
-For now, students only need to know that Traits provide useful behavior, and that `#[derive(..)]` is an easy way to add that behavior to types.
+These behaviors are "traits", which are covered later in the course.
+For now, students only need to know that traits provide useful behavior, and that `#[derive(..)]` is an easy way to add that behavior to types.

+Derivation is implemented with macros, and many crates provide useful derive macros to add useful functionality.
+For example, `serde` can derive serialization support for a struct using `#[derive(Serialize)]`.

 </detail>